paulo-fernando-silva/vscOctaveDebugger/readme.md

 * Open the directory containing the project that you want to debug using everyone's favorite editor, visual studio code.
 * In the vsCode debug view click the `DEBUG` drop-down box and select `"Add configuration..."`.
 See animation above.
 * Select `"OctaveDebugger"` from the menu that pops up.
-* The following the default configuration which will debug the current selected file:
+* The following is the default configuration which will debug the current selected file:

 ```json
     "type": "OctaveDebugger",